Jerry Sprunger

-"Jerry Sprunger" is a song by Canadian rapper Tory Lanez and American rapper T-Pain.
+"Jerry Sprunger" is a song by Canadian singer and rapper Tory Lanez and American singer T-Pain.
 It was released on November 8, 2019 as the lead single from the former's fourth studio album, Chixtape 5.
-The song samples T-Pain's hit single "I'm Sprung" (2005), and its title is a reference to British-American television personality Jerry Springer.
+The song samples and heavily interpolates T-Pain's hit single "I'm Sprung" (2005), and its title is a reference to British-American television personality Jerry Springer.

 Background

 Tory Lanez teased the song in early December 2018, when he posted a video of T-Pain's first reaction to the track on Twitter.
 It was released on November 8, 2019 as the single from his album Chixtape 5, which was released a week later.

 Music video

 The official music video was released on November 8, 2019.
-It features Tory Lanez taking a walk down memory lane in the nostalgic clip featuring T-Pain.
+It consists of a remake of T-Pain's music video for "I'm Sprung".
 In keeping with the theme, Lanez rocks throwback looks from the early 2000s including do-rags, bandanas, oversized T-shirts, and jerseys while hosting a barbecue on the front lawn of his house with bikini-clad guests.